Minnesota

 Whether you’re wandering among the steel ribs of a decommissioned mine, gazing at a glowing neon beer sign over the Mississippi, or warming yourself in a skyway above a subzero street, you feel it: a steadfastness of spirit and a certain gleam of ingenuity.
 This is not just the Land of 10,000 Lakes—it is the land of uncountable layers, each reflecting something larger than itself.

 The photos and stories collected here are a fast and fun way to learn the explanations behind the quirks, the traditions and the secrets that make Minnesota uniquely Minnesota.
-Where can you find the only ore-producing gold mine In the North State State?
+Where can you find the only ore-producing gold mine In the North Star State?
 Solved.
 What Minnesota structure has been called “the most influential building constructed in America in the 20th century?
 A mystery no more.
 Where is the only Frank Lloyd Wright-designed gas station in the world?
 Identified.
 What foundational American company began in Minnesota with pocket watches?
 Revealed.
 How did IBM become known as “Big Blue” after moving into its modernist building in Minnesota?
 No one knows.